Being a victim of crime sometimes means you have experienced trauma. Your reactions are normal and are a natural part of dealing with a crime.

 See our list of support services for more.

-Other types of therapy
+Types of therapy

+You might consider Eye Movement Desensitisation and Reprocessing (EMDR) therapy.
 This can be an extremely successful therapy for a range of issues including panic attacks, complicated grief, sexual or physical abuse, disturbing memories and post traumatic stress disorder (PTSD).